 Alan Abrams has been a practicing geriatrician, physician executive and leader in geriatric education for more than 30 years.
 His career has been marked by leadership positions at the intersection of the provider and payer spaces.
 During his time as chief of geriatrics at Cambridge Health Alliance, he helped launch one of the early PACE programs in Massachusetts.
 He is nationally recognized for designing and implementing model geriatric health care delivery programs for culturally diverse, low-income populations.
 He most recently served as chief medical officer of the Pioneer Accountable Care Organization at Beth Israel Deaconess, which included Medicare shared savings risk contracts covering 70,000 lives.

 Alan has served as medical director of UnitedHealth’s Special Needs Plan for People Living in Nursing Homes, and the Cambridge Health Alliance Center for Excellence for Senior Health, which included a PACE program.
 He served for 11 years as the director of the geriatric fellowship program at Harvard Medical School, and has been involved in the training of hundreds of practicing geriatricians.
-He is on the faculty at Harvard Medical School and continues to teach geriatric fellows as well as speak internationally on geriatrics, education, and health care delivery for the elderly.
+He is on the faculty at Harvard Medical School and continues to teach geriatric fellows as well as speak internationally on geriatrics, education, and health care delivery for older adults.

 Alan holds a Master in Public Health from the Harvard School of Public Health and an MD from the New York University School of Medicine.
 He completed his residency at Cambridge Hospital in Cambridge, Massachusetts, and his fellowship in geriatrics at Harvard Medical School.